molmod/gpxrdpy/README.md

 # gpxrdpy
-Python wrapper for PXRD pattern calculation based on pyobjcryst
+Python wrapper for PXRD pattern calculation based on pyobjcryst (see https://github.com/diffpy/pyobjcryst for installation).